nylipton/tenmokucoins/README.md

 # Tenmoku Coins

-An app for coin collectors.
-This will connect to Reddit and other forums where coins are bought and sold.
+An app for precious metal enthusiasts/coin collectors.
+This will connect to Reddit and ultimately other forums where coins are bought and sold.

 ## Todo list before 1.0 launch
-- Update IA and navigation (filters, forum login)
+- Update IA and navigation (filters, forum login) (need a design review)
-- Add favorites
-- Reauthenticate automatically to Reddit
 - Include spot price check for PMs
 - Include lookups for coin comps
 - Include communications back to original poster; include direction to login to non-authenticated users when necessary